LMH01/MGT2_Mod_Tool/README.md

 #### Getting started:
 - Install Java 8 (if not already installed)
 - Download this tool (.jar file)
-- Run the .jar file with "java -jar jar_name.jar"
+- Run the .jar file with `java -jar jar_name.jar`
 ## These are the current features:
 - **Add and remove genres**
     - You can easily add a new genre to Mad Games Tycoon 2 with the help of a step by step guide
     - When all parameters have been collected a summary is being displayed.
 You can then decide if you do want to add that genre or make change.
     - You can remove a genre simply by pressing a button
     - It is supported to add a **custom image as genre icon**.
-This has to be a .png file.
+This has to be a `.png` file.

     **Note: When a genre has been added and a save game has been loaded it can not be removed from that save game later!**
-- **Edit the NpcGames.txt file**
+- **Edit the `NpcGames.txt` file**
     - You can add or remove a genre id to/from this file.
 This has the effect that games released by NPC-Companies can have the specified genre.
     - Additionally, you can change the chance with which the genre id should be added to the file.
 (100% = All games will have the corresponding genre as genre)
-    - Example: When you add the genre "Sandbox" as genre to MGT2 and you use this feature to add the corresponding genre id to the NpcGames.txt file, NPC-Games will have a chance to use "Sandbox" as genre.
+    - Example: When you add the genre "Sandbox" as genre to MGT2, and you use this feature to add the corresponding genre id to the `NpcGames.txt` file, NPC-Games will have a chance to use "Sandbox" as genre.
 - **Create backups**
     - Every time you change the game files a backup is created.
 This backup will be stored as latest backup until another backup is made.
 This latest backup can be restored with the click of one button.
     - Backups can be created manually